MelindaZhang2020/MelindaZhang2020/README.md

 ### Hi there 👋

 I'm Melinda.
-I'm a junior developer, recently achieved code institute Full Stack Software Development Diploma and currently pursuing a role as a software developer.
+I have recently achieved code institute Full Stack Software Development Diploma and currently pursuing a role as a junior software developer.

 ## In My Stack